karancan/bbUI.js-Boilerplate/README.md

 A boilerplate application built with bbUI.js as a framework to facilitate easy building of BlackBerry10 applications.

-Read on if you want to write the code for your application using a boilerplate as your lanch pad.
-However, there are tools out there such as the [BlackBerry App Generator](http://www.blackberryappgenerator.com/blackberry/) that create your application for you quickly albeit with less flexibility.
+Read on if you want to write the code for your application using a boilerplate as your launch pad.
+However, there are tools out there such as the [BlackBerry App Generator](http://www.blackberryappgenerator.com/blackberry/) that can create your application for you quickly albeit with less flexibility.

 ## Step 1 of 3: Before building your application

 Now that you've decided to build an application for BlackBerry 10 devices, there are a few steps to be taken in order to ensure that you can build your application successfully:

 * For most applications and developers, the use of a service such as [GitHub](http://www.github.com) is recommended.
-This allows you to track the progress of your application as it is developed, share your code with other developers and also track issues.
+This allows you to track the progress of your application as it is developed, share your code with other developers and handle issue tracking.
 Since private repositories on GitHub are not free, an alternative to consider would be [Bitbucket](http://www.bitbucket.org).
-* Once you have your porject repository set up, you can start track your application ideas and requirements using built in issue tracking tools.
+* Once you have your project repository set up, you can start track your application ideas and requirements using built in issue tracking tools.
 This helps the [agile](http://en.wikipedia.org/wiki/Agile_software_development) development process.
-* To test your application idea and to make some of those ideas more concrete, it could be useful to prototpe the screens of your application using a tool [such as WireFrameSketcher](http://wireframesketcher.com/).
+* To test your applications concept and to make some of your ideas more concrete, it could be useful to prototpe the screens of your application using a tool [such as WireFrameSketcher](http://wireframesketcher.com/).
 There are several such tools out there depending on what your looking for.
 * And finally, some of you first time developers out there may wish to brush up on your [HTML, CSS and JavaScript](http://www.webappers.com/2009/08/10/70-must-have-css3-and-html5-tutorials-and-resources/) skills.
 Recently, there have been some powerful new features added to HTML (in the form of [HTML 5](http://www.html5rocks.com/)) and to CSS (in the form of [CSS 3](http://www.css3.info/)) so a quick read may be worthwhile.

 ## Step 2 of 3: Building your application